gangsthub/angular-7-product-manager/README.md

-# ProductManager
+# Angular Product Manager App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+- Using node v10.11.0.
+- And npm 6.4.1.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run dev` for a dev server.
 The app will automatically reload if you change any of the source files.
+HMR has been enabled 💪🏾.

 ## Code scaffolding